Techtonica/curriculum/node/node-lab-exercise-part-2.md

 This is Part 2 of the lab exercise for Node.js.
 In Part 1 you downloaded and installed Node.js and practiced running JavaScript commands in the Node.js REPL.
 In Part 2, you will create a JavaScript file in Sublime in which you will code a server using Node.js.

 ### Context
-- You know how to create new code files in Sublime
+- You've downloaded Node.js; you know how to create new files in the Terminal and open them in Sublime.
-- This lab exercise will teach you how to make a webserve using Node.js!
+- This lab exercise will teach you how to make a webserver using Node.js!
 - Knowing how to create a web server is an integral part of being an entry-level software engineer.

 ### Basic Requirements